Danielmdc94/Game-ThatsNoMoon/README.md

 # Game-ThatsNoMoon
 <p>This game is the first project I've ever done in unity as well as my first coding experience.
-I wanted to make a game from scratch so all assets are made by me with Blender.</p>
+All models are made by me in blender but most are the intellectual property of Lucasfilm Ltd.</p>

 <h2>How to Play</h2>
 <p>&emsp;WASD to move</p>